 We live outdoors in the spring and summer months.
-Ruby and Callie are usually right their beside me when I'm gardening or simply enjoying being outside.
+My dogs, Ruby and Callie are usually right they're beside me when I'm gardening or simply enjoying being outside.

 Any outdoor chemical is dangerous for your dogs.
 Antifreeze in particular.
 It's best to store all chemicals out of reach of the dogs.

-- Toads – Toad poisoning is a real thing!
+Toads - Toad poisoning is a real thing!
 You'll want to keep your dog from being exposed to the toxins that toads carry.
-Even licking a toad can cause your dog to be exposed too poisoning.
+Even licking a toad can cause your dog to be exposed to poisoning.

-- Swimming Pool Treatment Supplies - Just like antifreeze a dog will be attracted and want to lick the pool treatments.
+Swimming Pool Treatment Supplies - Just like antifreeze, it will attract a dog and want to lick the pool treatments.
 These are corrosive and dangerous for dogs.

-- Slug and Snail Bait containing Metaldehyde - Metaldehyde in slug bait is offend sold for fuel in camp fires.
+Slug and Snail Bait containing Metaldehyde - Metaldehyde in slug bait is offend sold for fuel in camp fires.
 This highly toxic substance can make your dog sick in a matter of 30 minutes.
-Highly toxic, you'll want to get to a Veterinarian right away.
+It is so highly toxic, you'll want to get to a Veterinarian right away.

 Medications to Avoid

-Medications can be particularly harmful to our pets interfering with oxygen flow and doing irreparable harm to the liver or kidneys.
+Medications can be a particular household hazard for dogs interfering with oxygen flow and doing irreparable harm to the liver or kidneys.